-The ballot is to give the RCM a mandate to call industrial action.
-Due to legislation we will have to take action within 6 months of the end date of the ballot.
-Once the dates are known we will update this guide for that time period.
-If you expect that you will not be employed by a Trust/Board for the whole of that period then you should not vote.
+The ballot is to give the RCM a mandate to call industrial action during the period beginning on 10 November 2022 and ending on 26 April 2023.
+If you expect that you will not be employed by a Trust/Board for the whole of this period then you should not vote.